Of the colors of marble and the depth of water

-Budri Company’s new collection „Aqua“ by designer Patricia Urquiola is all about water and stone
+Budri Company’s new collection „Agua“ by designer Patricia Urquiola is all about water and stone

 In times when emulated stone is becoming more and more like natural stone, the question arises, how to set the real McCoy apart from the copy.
 Italian Budri Company together with designer Patricia Urquiola demonstrates one possibility: we see pieces of furniture in which color obviously emanates from the depth of the material.